bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

 Fells so good to cross things from lists, i mean to complete the first step.

-So based on our google researches and experience with other ctf writeups from the past, we decided to use our favorite :snake: called Py-thron and the frame work [pwntools](https://docs.pwntools.com/en/stable/) Note: pwntools is <u>not</u> installed by default in kali
+So based on our google researches and experience with other ctf writeups from the past, we decided to use our favorite <g-emoji class="g-emoji" alias="snake" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f40d.png">🐍</g-emoji> called Py-thron and the frame work [pwntools](https://docs.pwntools.com/en/stable/) Note: pwntools is <u>not</u> installed by default in kali

 ```python
 #!/usr/bin/python3